This post may contain affiliate links. For more information, read my disclosure policy.

 • Dark or light corn syrup: I consider this an old fashioned pecan pie because it’s made with Karo.
 If you don’t like using corn syrup, try my other favorite pecan pie: Elmer’s Brown Sugar Pecan Pie.
 That one is to die for also!

 • Eggs: The eggs help set the pie filling.
+There is no substitution for the eggs.

 • Pecans: I always use pecan halves but you can also use chopped pecans.

-• Cornstarch: For a bit of thickening
+• Cornstarch: For a bit of thickening – this helps the pie set up.

-• My mom’s recipe doesn’t add vanilla, but you could add a teaspoon of vanilla extract as well.
+• My mom’s recipe doesn’t add vanilla, but you could add a teaspoon vanilla extract as well.

-Secret to the BEST Pecan Pie Recipe
+Homemade Pecan Pie Recipe SECRET

-So, let’s talk about texture for a second.
 I’m not a huge fan of jelly type textures, and that’s why I never loved this pie as a kid.
 I loved the flavor of it, but not the texture, which is why my secret ingredient makes this pie filling perfect and creamy.

 Just 1 teaspoon of cornstarch added to the filling made it creamy and not like gelatin.

-How to store: Store leftover pie in the refrigerator for up to 3 days (covered tightly with plastic wrap).
+• How to store: Store leftover pie in the refrigerator for up to 3 days (covered tightly with plastic wrap).

-How to freeze pie: Wrap the full pie tightly with plastic, or place slices in sandwich bags.
+• How to freeze pie: Wrap the full pie tightly with plastic, or place slices in sandwich bags.
 Freeze for up to 3 months.

 FAQs